osism/documentation/source/configuration/environments/openstack/keystone.rst

 * https://docs.openstack.org/keystone/latest/admin/configuration.html#integrate-identity-with-ldap

 The configuration of a domain is stored in an overlay configuration file of Kolla.
-The name of the domain is stored in the file name.
+The name of the domain is stored in the file named ``environments/kolla/files/overlays/keystone/domains/keystone.DOMAIN.conf``.

 .. code-block:: ini
-   :caption: ``environments/kolla/files/overlays/keystone/domains/keystone.DOMAIN.conf``

    [identity]
    driver = ldap